koy-e/resume/README.md

 _download Jekyll:_ macOS

-1. Check what version of ruby you have installed by typing the command, "ruby -v", into your terminal.
+1. Check what version of ruby you have installed by typing the command, `ruby -v`, into your terminal.
 If you do not have ruby installed, you will have to download it.
-2. Check what version of gem you have installed by typing the command, "gem -v" into your terminal.
+2. Check what version of gem you have installed by typing the command, `gem -v` into your terminal.
 If you do not have gem installed, you will have to download it.
-3. Type the command "gem install Jekyll bundler" into your terminal to download Jekyll.
+3. Type the command `gem install Jekyll bundler` into your terminal to download Jekyll.
 4. To ensure that the download worked successfully.
-Type the command "Jekyll -v" to check the version of Jekyll you have installed.
+Type the command `Jekyll -v` to check the version of Jekyll you have installed.

 _create a static site_
 1. In VSCode, open a new folder.
-2. In the terminal on VSCode, type the command "Jekyll new {site name}" to create some default scaffolding for your site in a new folder.
+2. In the terminal on VSCode, type the command `Jekyll new {site name}` to create some default scaffolding for your site in a new folder.

  **_c).
 Use distributed version control: Github Pages_**